EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 2. Click `Properties`
 3. Click the `Game Config` tab
 4. Click the `Editor` tab
-5. Under `User Config`, enter the following
+5. In the box under the `User Config` section, type the following:

         [Controls]
         PadType0 = 6